Cliffdale Landfill

 Who should I contact if I have questions or concerns about my indoor air?
 Contact Analee Thornburg, the PRLF Unit Project Manager - 919-707-8227, analee.thornburg@deq.nc.gov; or Tom Raymond with S&ME - 919-801-5359, traymond@smeinc.com.

 Who should I contact to get a methane detector installed in my house?
-If you share a property line with the landfill and would like to have an indoor methane alarm installed and indoor air screening, please contact Tom Raymond with S&ME - 919-801-5359, traymond@smeinc.com.
+If you share a property line with the landfill and would like to have an natural gas alarm installed and indoor air screening, please contact Tom Raymond with S&ME - 919-801-5359, traymond@smeinc.com.
 If you do not live adjacent to the landfill and would like an alarm, you may purchase them online or at your local hardware store.
 DWM is currently installing DeNova Detect 10-Year Battery-Powered Carbon Monoxide + Natural Gas Alarm (Product No. DD623NCV), but any battery powered natural gas alarm will work.

 Who should I contact if I have questions regarding the Site investigation, results, or upcoming work?
 Contact Analee Thornburg, the PRLF Unit Project Manager - 919-707-8227, analee.thornburg@deq.nc.gov; or Tom Raymond with S&ME - 919-801-5359, traymond@smeinc.com.